Answers to the following questions are designed to help explain what JUYI is and how it will benefit patients.

 JUYI will allow each of these specialised systems to be joined together to create a view-only record of information from all the professionals you have seen.

 Why is my information not shared electronically already?

 Historically, different parts of the NHS have had their own paper records and information is exchanged using letters, telephone calls and faxes.

 The ability to store health information digitally and provide access to it means the NHS is now starting to transform the way it handles this information.

 JUYI is part of that process and we believe it will improve the quality of care you receive and reduce the amount of time spent by staff tracking down accurate, up-to-date information.

-The information available will typically include the kind of details that different health teams are often sharing already through telephone calls, letters and faxes.
-JUYI will make the information available electronically, in a view-only format.
+The information available typically includes the kind of details that different health teams are often sharing already through telephone calls, letters and faxes.
+JUYI makes the information available electronically, in a view-only format.

 The types of information include: